You are here

 Desirable Qualifications

-Three years of experience providing direct care to psychiatric patients, residents or inmates in a residential or in-patient mental health setting
+Two years of experience providing direct care in a residential or in-patient behavioral health setting.

 OR

-One year of experience as a supervisor/lead worker and two years of experience providing direct care to psychiatric patients, residents or inmates in a residential or in-patient mental health setting.
+One year of experience as a supervisor/lead worker and one years of experience providing direct care in a residential or in-patient behavioral health setting.

 Class Specification History